Sinusitis

 Symptoms

-Symptoms of chronic sinusitis may be severe or subtle.
-Some patients simply have chronic fatigue and a post nasal drip.
+It can be recurring acute or chronic –symptoms may be severe or subtle.
+Some patients simply have post nasal drip and throat clearing.
 For others, nasal congestion and poor sense of smell may be the problem.
 Symptoms seen in chronic sinusitis include:

 • Pressure-like pain on your forehead, temples, cheeks, nose, or around or behind your eyes